samathaluca/fallen/README.md

 - I need to feel relief that my life has changed.
 - I need to feel useful, healthy and a sense of gratitude that is essential to maintain my current level of good mental health.
 - I want to help other addicts to recover by sharing my experience, strength and hope.
-- I beneift from access to information and links that are interesting and add to my knowledge of my addiction.
+- I benefit from access to information and links that are interesting and add to my knowledge of my addiction.
 - I will be reminded that I am taming the beast with added tools shared by other addicts.
 - I want to know that my information will not be sold and that it is open source for the benefit of everyone, not for money or prestige.
 - I would want to know that anyone may visit the site and complete the forms to get the benefits of gratitude and usefulness.
 - I do not want to spend too long filling in forms or struggle to submit them.
-- I have previously found professionals and well meaning help made me more dependent as their choices become more important than my own.
+- I have previously found professionals, and well meaning help, made me more dependent as their choices become more important than my own.
 - I have seen the failings of currently available treatments and would like to support data collection to help develop new strategies.
 - I felt seized by the choices made by professionals for me.
 How can anyone who does not understand that feeling of desperation really help?